-Students must bring lunch from home every day except on Fridays when a pizza lunch will be available to order at a small fee.
+Students must bring lunch from home every day except on Fridays when a pizza lunch will be available to order for a fee.
+All orders MUST be made in advance in FACTS Family Portal - Cafeteria.
+Please preorder the complete meal for your student as NO cash may be brought to the school for extras.
 Charges will be applied to your FACTS account.
 If school is cancelled or a child is absent on a pizza Friday, no refunds will be given.
 The money will be put into the general operating fund.
-If a student forgets his/her lunch, a cheese and cracker snack will be provided to the student.
+If a student forgets his/her lunch, a modest snack will be provided to the student for a fee assessed in FACTS.
 No napkins, cups, drinks, or chips will be provided or sold at lunch except on Fridays.
 Soda is not allowed at school.
+Students may not share food.
 Use of the microwave is an 8th grade privilege.